 XML APIs are now forward compatible with Control Hub managed sites.
 You can read about the details and caveats at XML API 41.11.0 Updates.

-Authentications for API integrations via username and password that worked before updating the site will continue to work.
+XML API service URLs' are unchanged after a site is updated from Site Admin to Control Hub managed.
+The same API URLs will continue to work.
+Authentications for API integrations via username and password that worked before updating the site will also continue to work.
 Those API integrations don't need to change to use an email address for authentication at the time of site update.
 This is a temporary stop-gap measure and the integrations should still update to use email address or Webex Oauth for authentication.

 Organization full administrator role for API integrations